corbtastik/yolo/index.md

 - jekyll
 ---

-Yolo is laser focused on static single page sites, and while anyone can Yolo, it's purposely built for writers, techies, and picture taker folk.
+Yolo is laser focused on static single page sites, and while anyone can Yolo, it's purposely built for writers, techies, and picture taking folk.

 ##### Goals for Yolo